visgl/react-map-gl/docs/api-reference/map.md

 Called when a pointing device (usually a mouse) is moved while the cursor is inside the map.
 As you move the cursor across the map, the event will fire every time the cursor changes position within the map.

-If `interactiveLayerIds` is specified, the event will fire only when the the cursor is inside a visible portion of the specifed layer(s).
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.

 #### `onMouseLeave`: (event: [MapLayerMouseEvent](/docs/api-reference/types.md#maplayermouseevent)) => void